 Mamsa Dhatu - Muscle System in Ayurveda

-by Rishi Forrester, and, Danae Delaney
+by Rishi Forrester and Danae Delaney

 Mamsa Dhatu refers to the 3rd tissue in the evolution of the dhatus in Ayurveda.
 This tissue governs muscles, tendons, skins, and various excretions of the body.
 Our focus is on the increase and decrease of the mamsa dhatu in relation to emaciation, weight loss, and weight gain. emaciation and weight loss can be closely tied to Mamsa dhatu because it is closely tied with Earth and Fire and its manifestation in the body.